-The Federal Parent Loan for Undergraduate Students (PLUS) is a low-interest loan through the University to credit-worthy parents who may borrow cost of education minus any other aid received by the student.
-For details on this educational loan program, contact the Financial Aid Office.
+The Federal Parent Loan for Undergraduate Students (PLUS) is a low-interest loan through the Department of Education to credit-worthy parents who may borrow cost of education minus any other aid received by the student.
+For details on this educational loan program, visit www.studentaid.gov.